 - 1. If you need immediate medical attention, get it.
-You can later secure a medical opinion.
 Take pictures of visible injuries.
 You may be eligible for Assault Leave.
-(See Section 701.02 (D) of the CEA Master Agreement.) - 2.
+(See Section 701.02 (D) of the CEA Master Agreement) - 2.
 Immediately contact your administrator, faculty representative and CEA to let them know an assault has taken place. - 3.
-Give your administrator a concise written account of the incident and a completed SCH190.
-Include attacker's name, address, phone, birth date, race and parent information.
-Make several copies for your files. - 4.
-Complete the following forms: A CCS Incident Report Form available at the school site; an Application of Leave Form (available by calling Cathy Jones at 365-5881); and a Workers' Compensation Claim, if applicable (available by calling the Treasurer's Office at 365-6400). - 5.
-Your principal should contact appropriate personnel and secure written statements from all parties involved.
-You should request copies. - 6.
-Administration should notify the proper agencies, including the police.
-You have the right to call 911 and the Columbus Police Department (645-4545) yourself.
-You have the right to make a police report and to file charges. - 7.
-As soon as possible, write a detailed statement of the incident for your personal files. - 8.
-Keep all records of the incident. - 9.
-CEA will accompany you through the process. - 10.
+Submit a completed Discipline Referral to your administrator.
+Make copies for your files. - 4.
+Refrain from making any verbal or written statements until you have been advised by CEA. - 5.
+Complete an online Work Place Injury /Incident/ Accident Exposure Report Form visit: CCS Home > Departments > Employment & Human Resources > Employee Information > HR Administration. - 6.
+If you have utilized sick leave as result of injuries sustained from the assault, you may be eligible to receive Assault Leave.
+To apply visit: CCS Home>Departments>Employment & Human Resources>Employee Information>HR Administration. - Select Employee Leave of Absence> Certificated and Administrative Leave - Check all that apply: - oAssault Leave - oWorkers' Compensation - 7.
+Your principal should contact the appropriate personnel and secure written statements from all parties involved.
+You should request copies. - 8.
+As soon as possible, write a detailed statement of the incident for your personal files. - 9.
+Keep all records of the incident. - 10.
 You should keep CEA and your administrator apprised of all developments.